Latinos and Criminal Justice

 Concerns about immigration's relationship to crime make accurate information and critical analysis of the utmost importance.
 Latinos and Criminal Justice: An Encyclopedia promotes understanding of Latinas and Latinos and the U.S. criminal justice system, at the same time dispelling popular misconceptions about this population and criminal activity in the United States.

-Unlike a traditional encyclopedia comprised solely of A–Z entries, this work consists of three parts.
+Unlike a traditional encyclopedia comprised solely of A–Z entries, this work consists of two parts.
 Part I offers detailed essays on particularly important topics.
-Part II provides short, A–Z entries, and Part III gives readers access to resources and key public documents.
-Topics are cross-referenced to enable easy research.
+Part II provides brief, A–Z entries.
+Topics are crossreferenced to enable easy research.
 Among the wide range of topics covered are policing and police misconduct, incarceration, the war on drugs, gangs, border crime, and racial profiling.
 Historically important issues and events relative to the Latino experience of criminal justice in the United States are also included, as are key legal cases.

-- Topical essays on issues such as immigrants and crime, drugs, youth, border crime, racial profiling, and prisons
+- Topical essays that provide context to major contemporary issues, such as immigrants and crime, drugs, youth, U.S.-Mexico border crime, policing, and prisons

 - Shorter, A–Z entries on a wide range of additional topics